 - What do you earn?
 Your employment income is the obvious one here, but you should also factor in other sources of income such as share dividends or rent on investment properties.

 - What do you spend?
 What do your weekly outgoings look like?
-It can be helpful to use a budgeting tool, like the one on the Apt Knowledge Centre.
-(If you don’t already have access to this financial hub, you can request it by emailing email@example.com).
+It can be helpful to use a budgeting tool, like Apt’s free budget planner, which you can download here.

 - Plan for your new circumstances

 If you have been on a journey towards the end of the relationship for a while, you may have had time to consider what the future might look like.
 For others, it may be a sudden change.
 Regardless, it’s important that you start planning as soon as possible.

 A key part of the planning is to understand what your new lifestyle and the transition to it will cost in dollar terms.
 This includes your everyday lifestyle costs and any additional costs you might incur, such as relocating or buying a new home.

 Some costs that were shared and now need to be covered solo may increase, others may stay the same, and some may decrease or disappear.
 It’s important to have an accurate picture so that you can use this information to inform decisions as you go through the process of separation, legally and financially.
 Having more certainty about what the future looks like can help you deal with the emotional transition too.

 - Get expert advice as early as possible

 From your lawyer to your financial planner, engaging expert advice early on in the piece can help you navigate the situation and, ultimately, reach a better outcome.
 The experts you have in your corner can advise you with a clear head and a complete understanding of your current situation and your future goals.
 It’s best to start building your team from the get-go.
 Leaving this too late, to when decisions have already been made, can put you at a disadvantage.